OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:25

-He released the man who had been thrown into prison for insurrection and murder, the one they asked for, and surrendered Jesus to their will.
+He released the man who had been imprisoned for insurrection and murder, the one they asked for, and handed Jesus over to their will.

 ---